Catholic Schools

 Catholic Schools in New Zealand have a maximum roll which is a number established by the Proprietor and agreed to by Government as to the number of students a school can legally enrol.
 This number can be changed by application.

 Of this maximum roll, a Catholic school can legally enrol up to 5% non-preference or non-Catholic students, provided that all preference applicants are accepted prior to any non-preference enrolments being accepted.
-This is agreed to in the Education Act, 1989.
+This is agreed to in the Education and Training Act 2020.
 Some schools have legally applied to increase their non-preference roll to 10% of their maximum roll.
 A school, however, does not need to enrol any non-preference students if space does not allow.

 The Principal handles enrolment in a Catholic School.
 If a child is to be a preference student, he or she must obtain a signed preference certificate.
 Preference certificates can be obtained from the school or downloaded from this website.
 A signed preference certificate does not guarantee enrolment at a particular school.
 This may depend on enrolment zones and capacity.